NATIONAL AMELIA EARHART DAY

 - Wrote best-selling books about her flying experiences

 - Instrumental in the formation of The Ninety-Nines (an organization for female pilots)

 - Joined the Purdue University aviation department faculty in 1935 as a visiting faculty member to counsel women on careers and help to inspire others with her love for aviation.

 - Supporter of the Equal Rights Amendment

 In 1937, Earhart attempted to circumnavigate the globe.
-Her Purdue-funded Lockheed Model 10 Electra disappeared over the Pacific Ocean near Howland Island in July.
+Unfortunately, her Purdue-funded Lockheed Model 10 Electra disappeared over the Pacific Ocean near Howland Island in July.

 Today, her successes continue to draw women around the globe to the world of aviation.
 Fascination with her life, career, and disappearance continues to this day.
 Whether or not the mystery will ever be solved remains to be seen.

 HOW TO OBSERVE #AmeliaEarhartDay

-Celebrate National Amelia Earhart Day by researching and reading more about this famous female aviator.
+Celebrate the day by researching and reading more about this famous female aviator.
 Add to your research other women aviation pioneers that led the way such as Bessie Coleman and Louise Thaden.
 Another way to celebrate includes exploring other amazing firsts in flight.
 We get you started with these 8 amazing aviators.
 There are also more aviation days to celebrate!
 Check out these 7 Fantastic Day Celebrating Flight.
 You can also cast your doubts or share your wonder by using #AmeliaEarhartDay on social media.